 The events surrounding the inception of Bitcoin may forever remain a mystery, but that hasn’t deterred investors across the globe from pouring billions upon billions of dollars into the currency.
+Perhaps it’s a good, even necessary, thing that the world never finds out the true identity of Satoshi Nakamoto.

 But does Bitcoin have any real value?
 And, why do so many people think it does?